Grace Rohrer: Women's rights

 Rohrer had been a lifelong proponent of both the arts and women's rights.
 She was very vocal in her support for North Carolina's passage of the Equal Rights Amendment, testifying before state legislative committees in support of the amendment.
 North Carolina did not, however, ratify the amendment.
 She was active in creating the Women's Forum of North Carolina in 1976 and, the next year, she led North Carolina's delegation to the National Women's Conference held in Houston.

 Personal life

 Rohrer was married to Robert H. Rohrer who was a business executive and had three sons with him.
 He died in 1964, leaving Grace Rohrer to raise the three children alone.
 She was preceded in death by her son, David Allen Rohrer, age 24.
-She later married Don Huff and moved to Kennebunk, Maine with him until he died.
+She later married Don Huff and moved to Kennebunk, Maine with him.
 She died on October 12, 2011, at her home in Boone.